daloji/UsbDongle/README.md

 # UsbDongle
-UsBDongle is a JAVA  API  allow  you to send SMS and manage your mobile banking account and ussd command
+UsBDongle is a JAVA  API  allow  you to send SMS and manage your mobile banking account and USSD command

 Warning
 This  is in alpha stage.